hpi-dhc/PharMe-Annotations/README.md

 combined guidelines.
 Need to clarify how to deal with these, as we want to show users one combined guideline.
 Currently ignoring these cases, could add later manually.

+### Special Phenotypes

+In these scrips the "All" phenotype (guidelines without recommendations) and the "Any not handled in guideline" phenotype (for FDA guidelines) are introduced.

+The lookupkey for "All" is `*`, for "Any not handled in guideline" `~` (these are used to match user's genotypes to guidelines in the app, next to CPIC lookups).